 It was clear to officials on the ground that the tower had sustained damage.
 The guy wire was severed and the top 80 foot section of the tower was leaning.
 Officials were concerned that if winds continued to increase it might cause the top to topple, perhaps taking the rest of the structure down with it.

 Dominion Bridge of Winnipeg was contacted to send out some of their high-elevation workers to replace the guy wire, even if just as a temporary measure until a more detailed engineering report could be done.

-A crew arrived around 5:30 pm to assess the damage and inform officials of the specialized equipment they needed brought to the site.
+A crew arrived around 5:30 pm to assess the damage and inform officials of the specialized equipment they needed to be brought to the site.
 By midnight everything was in place and the top of the tower was visible thanks to a lift in the fog and some high-powered spotlights.

 Walter Burtnyk, Jake Dyck and Ronald Erickson began climbing the access ladder that was built into the core of the tower structure.
-At 12:30 am they were still making their way up when when loud creaks and snapping noises filled the air.
+At 12:30 am they were still making their way up when loud creaks and snapping noises filled the air.
 The top section of the 85- ton tower began to collapse.

 Crumpled tower CBC Times, Feb 24, 1952 (p 6)

 A dozen bystanders on the ground below, made up of emergency officials, police, CBC employees, Dominion Bridge supervisors and a couple of reporters, had to scramble behind and under vehicles to protect themselves from snapping guy wires and falling debris.
 Nobody on the ground was injured.

 Rescuers scrambled to find the workers who had been situated at various heights inside the structure but there was no hope.
 Two were so badly crushed that their bodies were only positively identified at the coroner's inquest a couple of days later.

 The province was stunned by the events which even made international news.
 The following day two inquests were called.